blockarchitech/pebble-typescript/README.md

 This project aims to solve these issues by providing a way to write TypeScript code, and telling the Pebble SDK to _only_ build the C code.
 We then take the compiled C code, as well as our Webpack-compiled TypeScript code, and chuck it into a PBW file.
 However, this is not a perfect solution, and there are some caveats:

 - As of current, the PebbleKit library has no type definitions.
 The keen-eyed will notice that the `pebble.d.ts` file simply maps `Pebble` to `any`.
 This is not ideal, but it's better than nothing. (which, is what you'd get otherwise)
-- This **only works on Android**.
+- This **only works on Android**[^1].
 The iOS Pebble app does not support the modern versions of JavaScript that we use.
 This is a limitation of the Pebble app, and there's nothing we can do about it as we cannot update the Pebble app.

+[^1]: FWIW, I've never actually tried.
+However, when others in the community have attempted to use modern JS on the iOS app, explosions occur.
+You could try to get around this by setting Webpack's target to ES5, however then you're missing out on newer JS features at the runtime.